PlasmaPy/PlasmaPy/vision_statement.md

 Performance-critical parts of the core package will preferably be written using Cython or Numba to achieve compiled speeds while maintaining the significant advantages of using a high level language.

+### Versioning

+PlasmaPy will use [Semantic Versioning](http://semver.org/).
+Releases will be given version numbers of the form *MAJOR*.*MINOR*.*PATCH*, where *MAJOR*, *MINOR*, and *PATCH* are nonnegative integers.
+Starting with version 1.0, *MAJOR* will be incremented when backwards incompatible changes are made, *MINOR* will be incremented when new backwards-compatible functionality is added, and *PATCH* will be incremented when backwards-compatible bug fixes are made.

+Development releases will have *MAJOR* equal to zero and start at version 0.1.
+The API should not be considered stable during the development phase.
+PlasmaPy will release version 1.0 once it has a stable public API that users are depending on for production code.

+All releases will be provided with release notes and change log entries, and a table will be provided that describes how stable the API is of PlasmaPy subpackages.

 ### Dependencies